 Now, let’s look at the results for “Best veneers in Atlanta”:

-Google is taking all steps towards a user experience driven search world.
-Your business’s website must now become authority in your field.
+Google is taking all steps towards a user experience-driven search world.
+Your business’s website must now become the authority in your field.
 Content is still king, but the context of that content now must be scrutinized, maintained, and altered as the user’s patterns and needs are brought to light.

 Slow and Steady Wins the Race— The Google Race That Is